Executive Summary

 The architecture is intentionally lightweight.
 Cube does not impose a semantic model or dimensional structure.
 It adds infrastructure to existing spreadsheets without requiring a structural overhaul of how finance works.

-If you want a clean, simple data layer that makes your spreadsheets more reliable without adding complexity, Cube's architecture is well-matched.
-If you want a platform that centralizes your entire finance data layer and supports multiple finance workflows on top of it, Datarails' architecture enables more.
+If you want a clean, simple data layer that makes your spreadsheets more reliable, Cube's architecture is well-matched.
+If you want a platform that centralizes your entire finance data layer and supports multiple workflows on top of it, Datarails enables more.

 FP&A Capabilities